iamismile/web-dev-resources/readme.md

 - [DrawKit](https://www.drawkit.io) - Hand-drawn vector illustration and icon resources, perfect for your next project.
 - [freepik](https://www.freepik.com) - Free graphic resources.
 - [Illustrations figma](https://www.artify.co/illustrations-figma) - More than 5000 vector illustrations you can use inside Figma.
 All the figma illustrations are in SVG & PNG formats and includes styles like flat, lined, abstract and more.
+- [Vector Illustrations](https://www.artify.co/vector-illustrations) - Search over 5000 vector illustrations and more than 70 design styles, with an integrated editor to adjust the design at you wish.

 ### 💧 ICONS